co-r-e/whoisp/README.md

 ## Usage Notes

-- The top navigation links to the home page, the disclaimer, and the Japanese landing page.
-- Search-related features, project lists, and API key storage have been removed.
+- The home page now renders the DeepResearch UI with live Server-Sent Events streaming from `/api/deep-research`.
+- Each request produces a plan, step-level evidence cards, and a synthesis section with references sourced from Gemini grounding metadata.
+- The Japanese landing page (`/ja`) surfaces the same experience with localized copy.

 For legal and privacy guidance, open **Usage notes & disclaimer** from the navigation bar or visit `/disclaimer` directly.